 1981 - the first proposal to declare English the official language nationwide.
-Sen. S. I. Hayakawa (R-CA) introduced a constitutional amendment that provided: "Neither the United States nor any State shall make or enforce any law which requires the use of any language other than English.
+Senator S. I. Hayakawa (R-CA), a prominent opponent of bilingual education, introduced a constitutional amendment that provided: "Neither the United States nor any State shall make or enforce any law which requires the use of any language other than English.
 This article shall apply to laws, ordinances, regulations, orders, programs, and policies."
+Congress has never voted on this or any other Official English constitutional amendment.

 1996 - the first Congressional vote on official English.
-By a vote of 259-169, the House approved the "English Language Empowerment Act," a measure requiring English as the language of most federal documents, communications, and services.
+By a vote of 259-169, the House approved the "English Language Empowerment Act," a measure requiring English as the sole language of most federal documents, communications, and services.
 The bill died in the Senate, where the Governmental Affairs Committee declined to act on it.

 2006 - the first Senate vote on official English.
-An amendment sponsored by Sen. James Inhofe (R-OK) would designate English as the "national language" and restrict access to government in other languages.
-It passed, 63-34.
+An amendment sponsored by Senator James Inhofe (R-OK) would designate English as the "national language" and restrict access to government in other languages.
+It passed by a vote of 63-34, along with an alternative measure (by 58-39) that declared English "the common and unifying language of the United States" but imposed no restrictions on language usage.
+Neither of these amendments became law because the comprehensive immigration reform bill, to which they were attached, failed to pass in the 109th Congress.